 • Calvin Murphy (Niagara, 1968-1970) — Three-time All-American… Totally unstoppable as a collegiate scorer… 5’9” guys have been known to achieve in the college game (Bobby Hurley), but they rarely score 2,548 points in 77 games (33.1 ppg)… 1963 national champion in baton twirling.

 • Phil Hubbard (Michigan, 1975-1979) and James Bailey (Rutgers, 1975-1979) — These guys go together, in my mind, because they simultaneously led separate teams to Final Fours as undersized, freshman centers then went on to log superb four-year careers in the late 1970s.
-Indeed, that freshman year, Rutgers went 31-0 before losing to Hubbard’s Wolverines in the national semifinal.
+Indeed, their freshman year, Rutgers went 31-0 before losing to Hubbard’s Wolverines in the national semifinal.
 I’ll take either one over Jerome Lane, who did nothing but board and bust a backboard or two.

 • Marvin Barnes — People forget what an absolute stud this guy was in college.
-If you need a punk on the list, at least include one with major talent and a predilection for pimp lids and fur collars.
+If you need a 1-or-2-and-done punk on the list, at least include one with major talent and a predilection for pimp lids and fur collars.

 Ewing was, of course, named one of the 50 Greatest Players in NBA History.
 That struck me as a stretch at the time, and now I know why: wrong Top 50.